The Old Spanish Trail Cultural Corridor

 Woodlawn Neighborhood

 Woodlawn is one of San Antonio’s oldest neighborhoods that surrounds the beautiful Woodlawn Lake.
-It is full of prominent business you can find variety of San Antonio’s favorite snacks such as nachos and mangonadas.
-Woodlawn Lake is also home to a va…
+It is full of prominent businesses and you can find variety of San Antonio’s favorite snacks such as nachos and mangonadas.
+Woodlawn Lake is also home…

 Read More »